 The subsurface ventilation system is classified as non-ITWI (Table 1.9-8), however, there are requirements derived from postclosure nuclear safety design bases considerations that relate to the design of the subsurface ventilation system because of the role the system plays in the repository meeting postclosure conditions consistent with the analyzed repository total system performance.
-Table 1.3.5-4 presents the derived requirements from postclosure nuclear safety design basis considerations, and types of controls, either configuration management or procedural safety, that will be implemented to ensure the parameter conditions and characteristics that contribute significantly to barrier performance are established or maintained.
+Table 1.3.5-4 presents the derived requirements from postclosure nuclear safety design basis considerations that relate to the subsurface ventilation system, related design criteria considerations, and types of controls, either configuration management or procedural safety, that will be implemented to ensure the parameter conditions and characteristics that contribute significantly to barrier performance are established or maintained.